-1. CONTEXT
+1. Context

 The Educational Master Plan 2020-2025 is grounded in an analysis of the status and the anticipated future of the instructional programs and services offered to students.
-Internal scan data, which can be found in the Appendix, includes current student demographics and characteristics as well as instructional program information.
+Internal scan data, which can be found in the Appendix, include current student demographics and characteristics, as well as instructional program information.
 Overall, the internal program analysis for the EMP is higher-level than program review, which will help inform growth projections.
-Notably, EMP program data supplements program review information, but does not replace or duplicate it.
-Additionally, the EMP program analysis differs from the SEM's in that the data used for the EMP helps answer broader institutional questions and establishes EMP goals and objectives that will inform the SEM plan goals and objectives, as well as other institutional plans, such as Technology and Facilities.
+Notably, EMP program data supplement program review information, but do not replace or duplicate it.
+Additionally, the EMP program analysis differs from that of SEM, in that the data used for the former help answer broader institutional questions.
+These data also establish EMP goals and objectives that will inform the SEM Plan goals and objectives, as well as other institutional plans, such as Technology and Facilities.

-2. Overview of notable trends (2014-2018)
+2. Overview of Notable Trends (2014-2018)